What Can Students Upload?

 • The portfolio is not organized by class, rather, it is specific to each student.

-• Both students and teacher can add items to a student's portfolio, but an item can only be deleted by the person that added it.
+• Both students and teachers can add items to a student's portfolio, but an item can only be deleted by the person who added it.

 Did this answer your question?